Consider reverse-cycle heat pump hydronic cooling as an alternate to air conditioning for summer cooling.

 - Humidity.
-The drier the air, the easier it is for cooling.
+The drier the air, the easier it is to cool.

 Humidity & Cooling

-Turn on a fan and the perceived temperature will drop by around 4 degrees.
-This will make a room of 28 degrees feel comfortable immediately.
+Turn on a fan and your perceived temperature will drop by around 4 degrees.
+This will make a room of 27 degrees feel comfortable immediately.
 Fans create air movement.
-Therefore, they are perfect partners for hydronic cooling systems.
+Therefore, they are ideal with hydronic cooling systems.
 There are many suitable fans on the market including:

-- Ceiling fans (which will also assist your Star Rating)
+- Ceiling fans, that also assist your Star Rating

-- Air conditioning indoor units in air-only mode
+- Air conditioning indoor units with air flow mode

 Construct your house with plenty of internal thermal mass if it is located in a southern or cold inland Australian climate.
 Create building mass with concrete floors, internal bricks, concrete walls and/or an over-sized buffer tank.

-Consider enlarging your buffer tank if your home is constructed with a suspended floor.
+Enlarge your buffer tank if your home is of lightweight construction.
 Water is a good store of thermal energy.
 Read more: Thermal Battery

-Contact us to explore heat pump cooling for your project.
+Contact us to explore heat pump hydronic cooling for your project.